liang-zhu-zi/esp32-thingsboard-mqtt-client/examples/helper/h30_server_side_rpc/README.md

    (To exit the serial monitor, type ``Ctrl-]``.)

    See the [Getting Started Guide](https://idf.espressif.com/) for full steps to configure and use ESP-IDF to build projects.

-1. Restore Root Rule Chain after the test is complete!

 ## Example Output